Tamil Nadu CM to hand over national flag to Rahul Gandhi ahead of 'Bharat Jodo Yatra' | Politics

 After the event at the Mahatma Gandhi Mandapam where Stalin will be present, Rahul Gandhi, along with other Congress leaders, will walk to the venue of the public rally where the yatra will be launched.

-Gandhi will begin the 3,570-km 'padayatra' from Kanyakumari to Srinagar at 7 am on September 8, the sources said.
+Though the 3,570-km yatra from Kanyakumari to Srinagar will be formally launched at the rally, it will actually begin at 7 am on September 8 when Gandhi and several other Congress leaders will embark on the journey, the sources said.

-The yatra will reach Kerala on September 11 and will traverse through the state for the next 18 days, reaching Karnataka on September 30.
+The 'padayatra' will reach Kerala on September 11 and will traverse through the state for the next 18 days, reaching Karnataka on September 30.

 The yatra will remain in Karnataka for 21 days before moving to other states northwards.